simonhlee97/sushispicelatte/README.md

 # Jinjja Hoosier

-A blog by Simon Lee
+A blog by Simon Lee, built with 11ty, hosted on GitHub Pages.

+### table of contents:

+- todos, ideas for this website
+- my blog's taxonomy
+- changelog
+- learn more

 ### taxonomy and tags (examples)